Vietnam.vn - Nền tảng quảng bá Việt Nam

 This artifact is also considered a unique and typical masterpiece, demonstrating the pinnacle of stone carving and wood carving skills of artisans under the Nguyen Dynasty.

-The Duy Tan Emperor's throne was specially made for him by the royal court when he ascended the throne at the age of 7.
+The Duy Tan Emperor's throne was specially made by the royal court for this king when he ascended the throne at the age of 7.
 The style and decorative patterns on the throne applied the techniques of painting, gilding and embossing, demonstrating the richness and diversity of wood carving art at that time.

 This artifact is currently kept in the storage facility of the Hue Royal Antiquities Museum.
 In the near future, the museum will organize an exhibition to introduce the throne of King Duy Tan to the public.